TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 ### Fulfilling Constraints
 > 1) The Audio amplifier shall be supplied a minimum of 2.5 V and maximum of 5.5 V from the power supply.

   The design for the power system will ensure that a minimum of 2.5 Volts will be supplied to the system.
-According to the datasheet for the ssm2377[1], the amplifier can operate off a single supply voltage from 2.5 - 5.5 Volts.
+According to the datasheet for the SSM2377[1], the amplifier can operate off a single supply voltage from 2.5 - 5.5 Volts.
 This means as long as the power supply supplies this voltage range the amplifier will be able to function properly.

 > 2) The audio amplifier and speaker shall be able to output at a minimum frequency range of 100Hz-17Khz.

 As explained in the constraints section, the range that a human ear can hear is 20Hz-20Khz.
 With this in mind it is imperative that the amplifier and speaker are able to output at a substantial portion of this range.
-The OWS-5716TA-4C speaker has an operating range of 100Hz-20Khz and the pmod AMP2 has an operating range of 20Hz-20Khz.
+The OWS-5716TA-4C speaker has an operating range of 100Hz-20Khz [8] and the pmod AMP2 has an operating range of 20Hz-20Khz [3].
 Both of these specifications fit the constraint and will allow the output system to account for the wide range of potential sounds that will come through the wall.

+> 3) The speaker shall have a minimum input impedance 4Ω

+  When it comes to pairing an audio amplifier with a speaker, the amplifier must be capable of driving the speaker at a specific Ohm impedence [6].
+If the impedence is lower than what the amplifier is capable of driving, there is a chance it will overheat and stop working.
+The impedence can be higher than the rated Ohms since more impedence means less current.
+The SSM2377 amplifier is capable of driving a 4Ω load from a 5V power supply, and the OWS-5716TA-4C speaker has an input impedence of 4Ω, meaning the system will easily be able to drive the speaker.

+> 4) System shall have a primary output speaker that generates acoustic sounds based on its analog input from the system

+  Although this constraint is obvious and self-explanatory, it is important to emphasize that the speaker must produce sound from the input from the processor.
+If no sound is being produced by the speaker that means there is no noise being cancelled, and the system will not work.
+The speaker and amplifier have had their specifications matched so in theory sound should be outputted.
+Further verification will be done during physical testing of the device.

+> 5) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB

+  Sound pressure level (SPL) is the described as the average average variation in atmospheric pressure caused by a sound and is measured in decibels.
+SPL directly correlates to how loud a speaker is and how effective the speaker is in distributing noise across an area.
+An SPL lower than 84 dB is considered poor and above 92 dB is considered pretty good.
+A good middle ground for this range that provides flexibility but also ensures efficiency is an SPL value of 90 dB.
+According the data sheet of the OWS-5716TA-4C, the speaker has an SPL value of 112.5 dB.
+This is well over the derived constraint and will provide an excellent sound level that will sufficiently permeate the room.